Help updated October 1st, 2023

 Depending on how much you practice in general Mr. Zager recommends string changes every 2-3 months.
 With that said many things come into play regarding string changes.
 If you’re in a dry environment using our pillow touch-coated strings and play once a week, we’ve had players go 6 months and their strings were still sounding good.
 Now if you’re a high-level player with a great ear that’s in the recording studio regularly trying to get the absolute best sound, you’re probably going to change strings monthly, sometimes even weekly, but this again depends on how much you’re playing, humidity levels where you play and also if your hand perspires a lot.
 If you’re in Florida where humidity is high, it’s great for your woods but it wears down strings as humidity attracts dirt to your fingers and strings and can wear them out fast.
 If you perspire a lot, Mr. Zager’s had students who had to change strings every 2 weeks.
 With that said our pillow touch-coated strings defend against dirt and perspiration very well and play even easier, so technology has helped us a lot in these areas.
 In this older video Mr. Zager Sr. talks about the technicalities of high-level play and how it affects strings and string life but as a general rule, if you’re using our newest coated strings and play several times a week most of our players go 3 months between changes and have no issues. https://youtu.be/MumvBGm50L4

 This video is over 20 years old so forgive the quality, but many have called it the best and most thorough string change video on the world wide web.
-Here you will see Mr. Zager’s 70 years of knowledge about guitars. https://youtu.be/rRUFw6OvhJo.
+Here you will see Mr. Zager’s 70 years of knowledge as a luthier and player. https://youtu.be/rRUFw6OvhJo.

 Just because your strings are tarnished does not mean they must be replaced, but it does indicate wear on your strings and is an indicator that they may need to be replaced.
 Tarnished strings are caused by perspiration and dirt from your fingertips and you will see it more on the areas of the strings where you are playing the most.
 Some players perspire more than others and generally, these players will need to change strings more often.
 This is exacerbated more by living in a super humid climate. (although humidity is really good for the woods) Mr. Zager recommends all players to always wash their hands before playing as this will extend your string life greatly.
 We also recommend using coated strings as they will protect much better than uncoated strings and last much longer.
 Just because they’re dark doesn’t mean they need to be replaced but if they sound bad and won’t stay in tune this indicates they should be replaced.
 Mr. Zager talks more about strings here: https://youtu.be/MumvBGm50L4